 Can I refinance my student loan after consolidation?

-Note.
-Refinancing a federal student loan with a private lender causes you to lose certain benefits like student loan forgiveness, income-driven repayment, etc.
+Important: Refinancing a federal student loan with a private lender causes you to lose certain benefits like student loan forgiveness, income-driven repayment, deferment opportunities, etc.